 But the Chubbies message hasn’t changed.
 Its clothing is marketed on comfort, nostalgia, and that bro-friendly “feeling you get around Friday at 5 p.m.”

 2. Launch their products: How to get mass mindshare quickly and cheaply

 When you sell something like a mattress, or a shaving razor, or cosmetics, your total addressable market is huge.
 There’s no one out there who doesn’t need a bed.
 Millions of people need to shave.

-Because these markets are huge, the brands that dominate them are usually well-entrenched and hard to disrupt.
+Because these markets are so big, the brands that dominate them are usually well-entrenched and hard to disrupt.

-Successfully entering these markets, therefore, means getting a lot of mindshare very quickly.
-It means going for “shock and awe” launch storytelling over your more subtle, slow growth strategy.
+Successfully entering these markets, therefore, requires establishing a high degree of mindshare very quickly.
+It means going for “shock and awe” launch storytelling over a more subtle, slow growth strategy.
 And most of the top D2C companies that we studied for this piece did just that when they got started.